GRasshopper / mormon cricket FAQs

 Who qualifies for assistance?

-This program offers assistance to private landowners who own or manage at least 5 acres of agricultural use land in Idaho.
-Additionally, landowners must be actively experiencing infestations of grasshoppers or Mormon crickets that meet or exceed the economic threshold of 8 grasshoppers or 3 Mormon crickets per square meter.
+This program offers assistance to agricultural producers who manage at least 5 acres of private or state owned agricultural use land in Idaho.
+Additionally, producers must be actively experiencing infestations of grasshoppers or Mormon crickets that meet or exceed the economic threshold of 8 grasshoppers or 3 Mormon crickets per square meter.

 What defines agricultural use land?